ece362-purdue/proton-labs/lab7-uart/README.md

 We'll use interrupts in the next step to have the UART automatically store incoming characters into the buffer, using an interrupt handler to properly shift characters and account for things like newlines.

+> [!IMPORTANT]
+> The test for step 3 waits for `Enter your name and age: `, then types `Person 21` followed by the Enter key, and expects exactly:
+> ```
+> Hello, Person!
+You are 21 years old.
+> ```
+>
+> When in lab, show your TA that you can read in a name and age using `scanf`, and that you can edit your input with Backspace.
+Show them the code you wrote, and explain how it works.

 ### Step 4: Automate your new UART device driver

 > [!NOTE]